Founder, Growth Academy ● ex-Growth Lead, Google ● Speaker, Santa Clara Uni ● www.growth-academy.com

 Here are some examples of typical Growth Hacking approaches:

-To uplevel your career with Growth Hacking, join the waitlist for our intensive 6-week online course.
+To uplevel your career with Growth Hacking, join our remote growth strategy programs.
 Growth leaders from Silicon Valley and the European Tech Scene teach how Google, Amazon, Project A, Netflix, TikTok, N26, and other tech giants acquire and retain customers.